mdsimpson42/converse/_posts/2025-10-28-clarifications.md

 where they completely misunderstood and abused SCRUM to waste an hour of our time everyday with pointless meetings and task management overheads, which had a detrimental effect on our productivity, as well as our mental health.
 I've spoken to quite a few other people who have had similar experiences.
-I've also been involved in lots of conversations about how Agile is not always compatible with Research Software Engineering (but I know that's a debate I will never win with its strongest proponents).
+I've also been involved in lots of conversations about how Agile is not really compatible with Research Software Engineering (but I know that's a debate I will never win with its strongest proponents!).

-Despite these comments, I want to make it clear that I'm not anti-Agile.
+Despite all this, I want to make it clear that I'm not anti-Agile.
 I was involved with Task Management for Humans, I've given [a talk](https://youtu.be/uQYQ_F8auEQ?si=CPE1GWALWq09G9Lp) about my experience of using GitHub Issues and Projects to manage RSE projects.
 I've also been involved in [a workshop](https://youtu.be/vP9k8mAXod4?si=vQpiCUVvB2BtTwBi) on project management.
 I just think they need to be used in the right way and for the right reasons.
-I also think we need to accept that it doesn't work for everyone, and that we make sure we are not forcing it on people who will not find it helpful or effective.
+I also think we need to accept that there is no solution that works perfectly for everyone, and that we make sure we are not forcing it on people who will not find it helpful or effective.

 I'm also made a joke about being someone who suffers from "Post-traumatic SCRUM Disorder".
 I am very aware of the risk of making such a joke in the context of a talk destigmatising mental health.
 But, I also want to make the talk as engaging